 Courses

-The number of courses for the programme should contain 12 compulsory core courses and 1 choice based course from the frontier area of the core courses and a project; 8 complementary courses, from the relevant subjects for complementing the course of study.
+The number of courses for the programme should contain 12 compulsory core courses and 1 choice-based course from the frontier area of the core courses, and a project; 8 complementary courses from the relevant subjects to complement the course of study.
 There should be 10 common courses which include the first and second language of study.

 Scheme: Core Courses